 Papayas are a delicious tropical fruit packed full of vitamin C and fiber.
-Delicious eaten raw, they are an important part of Thai and Indian cuisine and can be cooked in a variety of ways or eaten raw in a nutritious salad.
+They are an important part of Thai and Indian cuisine and can be cooked in a variety of ways or eaten raw in a delicious and nutritious salad.

-There are two kinds of Papaya – the one you will most commonly come across is the smaller variant, Hawaiian papaya.
-The ripe flesh is firm and orange, the seeds are edible and the skins are not.
-The bright orange flesh is sweet with a hint of citrus.
-Papaya seeds are also edible, with some great health benefits.
+There are two kinds of Papaya.
+The one you will most commonly come across is the smaller variant, the Hawaiian Papaya.
+Papaya is ripe when the bright orange flesh is still firm and has a hint of citrus.
+The black seeds are edible, and the skins are not.

-Whether you’re enjoying papaya as nature delivered it, or preparing it for use in a dish, you need to know the simplest, most effective way to peel, cut and slice it.
-Read on for our favorite methods.
+Whether you’re enjoying Papaya as nature delivered it or preparing it for use in a dish, you need to know the most straightforward way to peel, cut Papaya, and slice it.
+Read on to learn how to cut and prepare Papaya.

 How To Cut Up A Papaya

-Determining how to cut a papaya really depends on how you’re serving it.
-If you prefer to eat the fruit plain, you can simply slice it in half vertically or horizontally, scoop out the seeds and use a spoon to eat it straight out of the skin.
+Determining how to cut a Papaya really depends on how you’re serving it.
+If you prefer to eat the fruit plain, you can simply slice it in half horizontally, scoop out the seeds and use a spoon to eat it straight out of the skin.
 Or you can process it further by removing the skin and cutting it into cubes.

-Although we don’t recommend eating the skin of a papaya, it’s still advisable to wash the skin to avoid contaminants on the outside from entering the flesh as you slice and prepare it.
+Although I don’t recommend eating the skin of Papaya, I do recommend cleaning the skin to avoid contaminants on the outside from entering the flesh as you slice and prepare it.
 Things like dust, dirt, and dirty hands carry unwanted germs that can travel from the grocery store to your kitchen.

 Can You Eat Papaya Skin?

-Although the skin of a papaya isn’t toxic, we don’t recommend you consume it.
+Although the skin of Papaya isn’t toxic, I don’t recommend you consume it.
 The papaya plant can produce latex, which may be absorbed into the skin of the fruit.
 Eating this can give you an upset stomach.
-On top of this, it is not pleasant tasting.
+On top of that, it is not pleasant tasting.
 Better to stick to the delicious flesh!

 How To Eat Papaya

-Try squeezing some lime or lemon juice over your papaya before eating it – this creates a delicious tang which enhances the flavor of the papaya.
+Try squeezing some lime or lemon juice over your Papaya before eating it – this creates a delicious tang that enhances the Papaya flavor.

 - Papaya Salsa – Fruit salsa is a refreshing and simple snack for a summer’s day.
-Mixed with red onion, peppers and a splash of lime, it can be enjoyed with some tasty corn chips.
-We love the recipe over at Tastes Lovely.
+It’s mixed with red onion, peppers, and a splash of lime and can be enjoyed with some tasty corn chips.

-- Salad – Papaya goes surprisingly well with cheese.
-Dream up a delicious salad with greens, tomatoes, almonds, feta cheese and a chili-lime dressing.
+- Papaya Salad – Papaya goes surprisingly well with cheese.
+Dream up a delicious salad with greens, tomatoes, almonds, feta cheese, and a chili-lime dressing.
 Throw a few papaya seeds on top for a great, crunchy texture.

 Ways To Use Papaya In Cooking

-- Roast/Baked Papaya – Roasting papaya increases the flavor, and a simple baked papaya can make for a delectable dessert.
-For a simple recipe that will impress even the fussiest eater, check out this version at Genius Kitchen.
+- Roast/Baked Papaya – Roasting Papaya increases the flavor, and simple baked Papaya can make for a delectable dessert.

-- Papaya Chicken – Have a go at creating some flavorsome Indian cuisine with this spectacular but simple dish.
+- Papaya Chicken – Have a go at creating some flavorsome Indian cuisine.